 6.5 If foundations are recognised, how are they taxed in Ireland?

 Foundations are now liable to DTT (see 6.2 above).

 6.6 If foundations are recognised, how are foundations affected by succession and forced heirship rules in Ireland?

-This is not applicable – see question 6.4 above.
+Not applicable – see above.

 7.1 What restrictions or qualifications does Ireland impose for entry into the country?